100 Notable alumni of

 -

-Anzia Yezierska was a Jewish-American novelist born in Mały Płock, Poland, which was then part of the Russian Empire.
-She emigrated as a child with her parents to the United States and lived in the immigrant neighborhood of the Lower East Side of Manhattan.
+Anzia Yezierska was an American novelist born in Płock, Poland, which was then part of the Russian Empire.
+She emigrated as a child with her parents to the United States and lived in Manhattan's Lower East Side ghetto.
+Her depictions of turn-of-the-century Jewish-American life—Hungry Hearts, Salome of the Tenements, and Bread Givers—won her acclaim in the 1920s, and she briefly worked as a screenwriter in Hollywood.

 -